Cyclic Coloring of Plane Graphs with Maximum Face Size 16 and 17: Discharging rules

 \subsection{Two-phase rules}

-The rules described in this subsection have two phases: first, some charge is sent to an edge of $G$ and then $e$ sends the received charge to one of the faces.
-This description will be more convenient for the analysis of the sent charge in our proof.
+The rules described in this subsection have two phases: first, some charge is sent to an edge $uv$ of $G$ and then the edge $uv$ sends the received charge to one of the faces containg $uv$.
+This way of describing discharging rules will be more convenient for the analysis of the sent charge in our proof.